 Implications for policy and practice:

-The Australian Government has identified e-mental health tools as a potential strategy to increase access to mental health information and care.
+The Australian Government has identified digital mental health tools as important additions to health care services with potential to increase access to mental health information and care.
 Apps and programs that are designed with end users have the best chance of success.
-The AIMhi-Y app aims to provide accessible early intervention care to young people in a fun and appealing way.
-As a culturally responsive, low-intensity digital mental health tool, the AIMhi-Y app can provide effective, accessible mental health care with comprehensive reach.
-Importantly, the app addresses key risk factors for youth suicide - compromised mental health, cultural dislocation, and limited access to services.
+The AIMhi-Y app addresses key risk factors for youth suicide - compromised mental health, cultural dislocation, and limited access to services.

 Research findings, so far, highlight the need, feasibility and potential of the AIMhi-Y app from the perspective of Aboriginal and Torres Strait Islander youth.
-A therapist supported self-directed, bright, interactive, fun and engaging app has been developed and tested with promising results.
-We look forward to making the app more widely available in 2022 but we would still like to do further testing to ensure the app helps them to make positive changes.
-If your organisation is interested in trialling the app with young people please get in touch.
+We look forward to making the app more widely available from 2022 whilst closely monitoring and evaluating the outcomes and impact of the program using the Consolidated Framework for Implementation Research.

 - Start date: Jan 2018 - ongoing

 If your organisation supports young people, and you are interested in getting involved, please be in touch via email.